jacobtomlinson/carte-noire/_posts/2020-09-27-screeps-refactoring-remote-mining.md

 ### Architects

 We'll need to plan infrastructure not just for the central Office rooms, but also for the exploitable Territories.
-We'll at least want roads to the Sources, and eventually containers as well, to enable the hauler workflow.
+We'll at least want containers at the Sources, and eventually roads as well, to enable the hauler workflow.
 These will need to operate on a per-Office basis.

 ### Analysts